uk-tre/website/CODE_OF_CONDUCT.md

 ## Feedback

 This Code of Conduct is not intended as a static set of rules by which everyone must abide.
-Rather, you are invited to make suggestions for updates or clarifications by contacting Hari Sood at [hsood@turing.ac.uk](mailto:hsood@turing.ac.uk), Simon Li at [s.p.li@dundee.ac.uk](mailto:s.p.li@dundee.ac.uk), or by making a pull request to this document on GitHub.
+Rather, you are invited to make suggestions for updates or clarifications by contacting David Sarmiento Perez at [dsarmientoperez@turing.ac.uk](mailto:dsarmientoperez@turing.ac.uk), Simon Li at [s.p.li@dundee.ac.uk](mailto:s.p.li@dundee.ac.uk), or by making a pull request to this document on GitHub.

 ## Attribution